oracle-livelabs/apex/social-media-app/6-build-cards-region/6-build-cards-region.md

-# Building the Cards Region
+# Build the Cards Region

 ## Introduction

 In this lab, you learn to create the CARDS region that can query the data the way we need it, and configure the region attributes to suit our goals.

+Estimated Time: 10 minutes

 ## **Task 1**: Create a Cards Region